europeana/corelib/README.md

 ## Build
 ``mvn clean install`` (add ``-DskipTests``) to skip the unit tests during build

+## Create empty database
+``mvn hibernate4:export`` in corelib-db module to create a database schema script

 ### Known issues
 Note: there are a number of older/outdated libraries still being referenced as dependencies, some of which may not be provided anymore by the central repositories.
 The Europeana artifactory has a copy of these dependencies; add this